 Travis Charles PloegerWashington Improv Theater

-Travis Charles Ploeger joined Washington Improv Theater in 2006, after an eight year career as the musical director for Chicago City Limits, the longest running comedy revue in NYC.
+Travis Charles Ploeger joined Washington Improv Theater in 2006, after an eight-year career as the musical director for Chicago City Limits, at that time the longest running comedy revue in NYC.

 During his time in the Big Apple, he also performed regularly at the Upright Citizens Brigade Theatre and the People’s Improv Theater, and helped create “I Eat Pandas” with Eliza Skinner and Glennis McMurray (McCarthy).
 His fond non-improv musical theater credits include music directing Loretta “Hot Lips” Swit at the Forestburgh Playhouse, as well as clowning around on a white baby grand onstage nightly in Constellation Theatre’s production of SCAPIN, right here in DC.

 A graduate of the Hartt School of Music (University of Hartford), he has since helped to create and perform approximately 2,000 improvised musicals across the country.
-That fact impresses his DreamGirl wife (Melissa) and two young children far less than he believes it should.
-You can find him on Twitter as @TravisPloeger.
+That fact impresses his wife (Melissa) and two boys far less than he believes it should.
+He is also a season ticket owner for the Minnesota Vikings, and has yet to turn down a chance to visit a tiki bar.
+Follow him on Twitter here.

 Travis is the director and accompanist for iMusical.